-Light and crispy coconut crusted cod, topped with a lovely pineapple salsa and served over coconut infused rice.
-This inspired Coconut Cod with Pineapple Salsa dish combines elements into a lovely dinner for all.
+Light and crispy coconut crusted cod, topped with a lovely pineapple salsa and served over coconut rice.
+This inspired Coconut Cod with Pineapple Salsa recipe combines elements into a lovely dinner for all.

 My daughter and I have a serious thing for coconut shrimp.
 When we go to a restaurant, if coconut shrimp is on the menu, there is no question we will order it.
 With regular frequency we go to a particular local place just for the purpose of coconut shrimp …and they serve theirs with a raspberry sauce YUM!!
 Coconut shrimp makes us giddy, and we bond over it.

 On the other hand, having grown up in near Boston, I also have a thing for cod.
 In fact, I think it just may be my favorite fish.
 So it is no small point of pride that I have passed this love on to my daughter …she loves it too.
 And in this recipe, I put them together for our Lenten Friday night fish dinner!

 - Crunchy crispy fried cod is even tastier.

 - Sweet coconut flakes make a ridiculously tasty coating on our already delectable cod.

 - Combining with the sweet and juicy pineapple in the Pineapple Salsa with our crispy coconut cod sends the flavor over the moon.